With all the hoopla around product-led growth, some companies have forgotten that SaaS implementation is never as simple as we’d like it to be.

 And we all know the stats about your current customers being your most valuable customers.
 Successful software implementation is far more likely to win you more business than pursuing new sales—making your software implementation plan one of your greatest sales tools.

-Different types of software implementation
+Three types of software implementation

 Software implementation projects differ mostly based on two factors:

 Take Slack for example.
 For a five-person company, Slack is easy for the client to implement on their own.
 But for a 10,000-person company, Slack needs to provide some serious implementation planning to handle integrations, security, onboarding, and more.

 Let’s dig a little more into how software implementations may differ.

 If you have a simple product and your client has simple needs, the implementation can be completely automated or self-guided on the client’s end.

 This is the case for most low-to-mid-priced SaaS tools that don’t require lots of customization or integration with other tools.